 Photo Credit: Narayan Mahon

-As the head of the Somali army’s Fifth Brigade in the 1980s, Colonel Yusuf Abdi Ali (nicknamed “Tukeh”) terrorized the Isaaq clan in the northwestern region of Somalia, known today as Somaliland.
-One of his victims, Farhan Warfaa, was tortured and nearly killed by Tukeh but miraculously survived.
-Decades later, CJA, on behalf of Farhan, continues to fight to bring his torturer to justice in U.S. courts.
+As the head of the Somali National Army’s Fifth Brigade in the 1980s, Colonel Yusuf Abdi Ali (nicknamed “Tukeh”) terrorized the Isaaq clan in the northwestern region of Somalia, known today as Somaliland.
+One of his torture victims was Farhan Warfaa.
+Decades later, CJA, on behalf of Farhan, fought to bring his torturer to justice in a U.S. federal court, and won.

 Early one morning in 1987, when he was only a teenager, Farhan was arrested by soldiers under the command of Colonel Yusuf Abdi Ali, also known as Colonel Tukeh, in what is now Somaliland.
 They took him and several of his neighbors to the Somali National Army base where – for months – they would be repeatedly interrogated, beaten and tortured.
-Finally, Colonel Tukeh personally interrogated Farhan, after which he shot him five times at point blank range leaving him for dead and ordering his soldiers to get rid of the body.
+Farhan alleged that Colonel Tukeh interrogated him, after which Tukeh shot him at point blank range.
+Farhan testified at trial that Tukeh left him for dead and ordered his soldiers to get rid of the body.
 Miraculously, Farhan survived and was smuggled to safety.